amethyst/amethyst/book/src/concepts/world.md

     world.delete_all().expect("Failed to delete all entities.");
 ```

 __Note: Entities are lazily deleted.
-They are effectively removed only when world.maintain() is called, once per frame.
+They are effectively removed only at the end of each frame.__
-You do not need to call this method yourself.__

 ## Check if the entity was deleted